Below are the policies, dress & etiquette and local rules of the course. We ask that all are followed correctly.

 Local Rules & Guidelines

 1. Out of Bounds (Rule 18)

-a) Beyond any fence or hedge bounding the course.
+a) Beyond any fence or hedge within or bounding the course.

 b) Beyond white posts or white-topped posts bounding the course.